VIEW PIC: Yash & Radhika Pandit Visit Ambareesh's New House! Sumalatha Greets Them With A Smile

 On the professional front, Sumalatha is busy promoting her forthcoming film Daughter of Parvathamma.
 Haripriya has played the role of Sumalatha's daughter in the film.
 Recently, at a press meet, Sumalatha said that all the credits for Daughter of Parvathamma need to go to Haripriya, who has done a great job.

-Ambareesh's Remuneration For His Last Film Kurukshetra Will Leave You In Shock!
+MOST READ: Ambareesh's Remuneration For His Last Film Kurukshetra Will Leave You In Shock!
 Details Inside

 Meanwhile, Yash has started shooting for KFG Chapter 2.
 A few pictures from the shoot were making rounds on the internet a few days back.
 It has also been said that the makers are planning on roping in a lot more new characters in the sequel.